saur-dash/project_06__capstone_project/README.md

 The transactions data has been partitioned to suit the grain of the currency exchange rate data; a single date.
 This means that each Airflow job will only deal with data for a specific date and can operate independently, enabling parallel processing.
 As the data is partitioned to single days, I propose the update frequency matches this.

 ### Scaling Scenarios

-Include a description of how you would approach the problem differently under the following scenarios:
+How you would approach the problem differently under the following scenarios:

-    If the data was increased by 100x.
+#### If the data was increased by 100x.
+I would increase the number of active runs Airflow processes, as each run is self-contained, multiple runs can execute in parallel.
+Redshift can be scaled horizontally by adding additional nodes or additional memory to exi

-    If the pipelines were run on a daily basis by 7am.
+#### If the pipelines were run on a daily basis by 7am.
+I would add an SLA to the Airflow DAGs in question, monitor how long it takes to process the jobs and make any required adjustments to the pipeline to ensure we consistently satisfy the SLA.

-    If the database needed to be accessed by 100+ people.
+#### If the database needed to be accessed by 100+ people.

-### Example Queries
-What queries will you want to run?
+Redshift and S3 can easily handle 100+ users with varying levels of access.
+Adding many users will undoubtably introduce new use-cases for the data, it is worth revisiting the design of the data model to add additional views and tables specifically designed to serve the most common queries.

 ## Setup Instructions